melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

 `examples` directory will be available in the Docker image.
 This allows any files from this directory to be viewed and edited using a text editor installed on the current machine rather than one in the Docker image.
+Only the commands need to be run in the Docker image.

+## Step-By-Step Instructions

-## Attribute Grammars
+### Attribute Grammars

 Attribute grammars describe the semantics of languages by associating semantic attributes with nodes in an abstract syntax tree.
 The values